 (5) An order may be made under subrule (4) in the absence of any party.

-[Rule 44B inserted in Gazette 17 Jun 2011 p.
+[Rule 44B inserted: Gazette 17 Jun 2011 p.
 2160.]

 44C.
 Springing order that case be put on Inactive Cases List

 (1) A judge or registrar making an interlocutory order or case management direction in a case may include an order that unless the interlocutory order or direction is complied with by a date stated in the order or direction, the case is taken to be inactive.